eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.return_value

     The value returned from the called function, if any.
 Only available if the RPC client allows ``debug_traceTransaction``.

+    If more then one value was returned, they are stored in a :ref:`ReturnValue<return_value>`.

     .. code-block:: python